craignicholson/fogbugz/README.md

 ### TIME INTERVALS

-GET All the time for a Month and the Case #s
+GET All the time for a Month and the Case #s.
-We will need a way to manually edit or via a form request the dtStart and dtEnd
+We will need a way to manually edit or via a form request the dtStart and dtEnd.
 -----------------------------------------------------------------------------------------
 https://company.fogbugz.com/api.asp?token=m8rr99dopu7hm2pmib5u5p4tpfd3ti&cmd=listIntervals&ixPerson=1&dtStart=2012-03-01&dtEnd=2012-03-28
 https://company.fogbugz.com/api.asp?token=iierr9nrc2vg441t1vcn8ee5ftlrqq&cmd=listTags
 cmd=listTags

 ixPerson – optional
 Specifies which user’s intervals should be returned.
 If omitted, list intervals for the logged on user.
 If set to 1, list intervals for all users.
 Note that you must be an administrator to see time interval information for users other than the logged on user.

 All parameters starting with the letters “dt” only accept times expressed in UTC (Coordinated Universal Time).
 Similarly, all return values starting with those letters will be expressed in UTC.

 ```xml